-NVIDIA Taskbar Access
+NVIDIA Settings Menu - Windows Taskbar Access

-- 1 Make sure you have added the NVIDIA Settings utility icon to your Windows taskbar.
-For details, see "Displaying the Icon for the NVIDIA Settings Utility" on page 131. - 2 From your Windows taskbar, click the NVIDIA Settings icon (Figure 4.4) to display the types of menus shown in Figure 4.5 and Figure 4.6.
+- 1 Make sure you have added the NVIDIA Settings menu icon to your Windows taskbar notification area.
+For details, see "Adding the NVIDIA Settings Menu Icon to the Windows Taskbar Notification Area" on page 136. - 2 From your Windows taskbar, click the NVIDIA Settings menu icon (Figure 4.4) to display the types of menus shown in Figure 4.5 and Figure 4.6.

-Figure 4.4 Icon for NVIDIA Settings Utility on the Windows Taskbar
+Figure 4.4 NVIDIA Settings Menu Icon in the Windows Taskbar Notification Area